luceCoding/Programming-Interview-Questions-in-Python/Google's Min Train Stops.md

 When n = 3, the third train stops at stops 0, 4, 8, 12, etc.

 Given a start station number and end station number, return the minimum number of stops between them.
 You can use any of the trains to get from one stop to another stop.
+Trains can only go to a station that has a greater incresing number.

 For example, the minimum number of stops between start = 1 and end = 4 is 3 because we can get from 1 to 2 to 4.